anaeim/hr-ai-agent/README.md

 ## 📬 Contact

-For more information or integration support, reach out to the AgentAI team.
+For more information or integration support, reach out to the AIAgent team.